Woodhouses

-Woodhouses is a village near Failsworth, in the Oldham district of Greater Manchester (which was part of Lancashire until 1974), England.
+Woodhouses is an area in Failsworth, in the Oldham district of Greater Manchester (which was part of Lancashire until 1974), England.
 It is about 5 mi miles from Manchester city centre.
 In 2021 it had a population of 1094.
 Woodhouses Conservation Area includes most of the village and was designated in 1975.

 Amenities

 Woodhouses has a church called Woodhouses Mission Church, a school called Woodhouses Voluntary Controlled Primary, 3 pubs and a golf club.

 History

 The name "Woodhouses" probably means 'an enclosure surrounded by woods'.
 Woodhouses was formerly in the parish of Ashton-under-Lyne.
 On 31 December 1894 Woodhouses became a civil parish in its own right with a population of 677 in 1951.
 On 1 April 1954 the parish was abolished and merged with Failsworth and Oldham.